 Is the baby getting enough milk?

-Many mothers feel that they aren’t producing sufficient amounts of milk.
-A lactation consultant can help establish realistic expectations, a schedule on how many times a baby will need to feed dependant up on age, suggest how long a baby should feed on each breast, and monitor weight gain to confirm if the baby is or is not meeting their nutritional requirements.
+Many mothers feel that they aren’t producing a sufficient amount of milk.
+A lactation consultant can help establish realistic expectations, create a schedule for how many times a baby will need to feed depending on age, suggest how long a baby should feed on each breast, and monitor weight gain to confirm if the baby is or is not meeting their nutritional requirements.

 Introducing a pacifier and bottles during the first weeks of breastfeeding may be well tolerated by a baby (with the baby happily taking both) or may not be well tolerated (with the baby refusing to take a pacifier and bottles or showing preferential treatment to the pacifier and bottles).
 A lactation consultant can discuss the possible outcomes and the warning signs that would prompt a mother to stop introducing a pacifier and bottle.
 This will help mothers make informed choices and better understand how a baby is responding.

 Mastitis is an inflammation or infection of the breast where a duct has become blocked.
 This causes pain, swelling, and redness.
 In addition, a mother may experience fever and flu like symptoms.
 Should this occur, a visit to a health care provider is warranted as antibiotics may be necessary.
 Moreover, advice on how to care for the breast and the importance of continuing to breast feed from the effected breast will be provided.